mrkkrp/ebal/README.md

   * <kbd>x</kbd> `sandbox delete`
   * <kbd>z</kbd> `clean` †

-Note that `stack init` is called for you automatically is Stack mode when `stack.yaml` is missing.
+Note that `stack init` is called for you automatically in Stack mode when `stack.yaml` is missing.

 ## Installation